SCULPTURAL LANDSCAPES - EXHIBITION

 Marianne Bjørnmyr (NO)

-The exhibition Sculptural Landscapes presents a number of Scandinavian artists who all work with the sculptural and abstract qualities of photography.
-In their works, they approach the landscape as phenomenon, and we meet both man-made and natural landscapes as well as internal and external landscapes.
+Sculptural Landscapes presents the work of a range of Scandinavian artists with a common interest in the sculptural and abstract qualities of photography.
+In their work, each of the featured artists approaches the landscape as a phenomenon, encompassing both manmade and natural forms as well as internal and external landscapes.

-The Plantation Studio, run by Trine Stephensen is an art initiative and project space showcasing explorations within the curatorial and photographic fields of the contemporary arts.
-They curate exhibitions, publications and events.
+Founded by Trine Stephensen, The Plantation Studio is an art initiative and project space showcasing explorations within contemporary curatorial and photographic fields.
+They curate various exhibitions, publications and events.

-In correspondence with the exhibition a special edition of The Plantation Journal featuring artists from the exhibition will be published in collaboration with Atelier NOUA.
-The publication will be launched in the opening night.
+Alongside the exhibition, a special edition of The Plantation Journal will be published in collaboration with Atelier NOUA.
+Featuring a range of artists from the Sculptural Landscapes show, the publication will be officially launched during the opening night.

 Trine Stephensen (b 1984, Norway) is an independent curator, editor and writer in the contemporary photography scene, based in London UK.
 She is the founder of the curatorial space A Corner With, and the collective The Plantation Journal.
 Trine is currently Digital Editor for a new digital platform for Unseen, Amsterdam.